MatthewVance/rclone/docs/content/docs.md

 error `Failed to create file system for "remote:file": is a file not a directory` if it isn't.

-For example, suppose you have a remote with a file in called `test.jpg`, then you could copy just that file like this
+For example, suppose you have a remote with a file called `test.jpg`, then you could copy just that file like this

     rclone copy remote:test.jpg /tmp/download